mikaelho/pythonista-composite/README.md

 Note that this class does not need to implement anything, if the functionality brought in by the superclasses is sufficient.

 In case you have superclasses that bring in conflicting functionality, say both define background_color, or both want to be at the bottom of the stack, the winner is defined by the execution order of the classes.
 The way Chainable is set up, the inherited classes will execute from right to left.
 For example, in the code above, DefaultLabel must be later in the list, so that it defines multiline layout before Sized does the sizing.

+You can control which view gets touch events by setting a `touch_sink = True` attribute on it.
+The topmost view with this attribute will get the events.

 ## Custom views